grafana/grafana/docs/sources/explore/explore-inspector.md

 1. In the **Inspector** tab, click the **Data** tab.
 For multiple queries or for queries multiple nodes, there are additional options.

-- **Show data frame -** Choose which result set data you want to view.
+- **Show data frame:** Select the result set data you want to view.
   - **Series joined by time -** View raw data from all your queries at once, one result set per column.
 Click a column heading to reorder the data.

 ### Download raw query results as CSV